Work more efficiently with Microsoft 365 Copilot: Automate meetings and tasks

 Phone calls are one of the most direct points of contact between companies and customers.
 Within seconds, it is decided whether trust is established or frustration gains the upper hand.
-That’s why how incoming calls are monitored is crucial.
-Call queues help to manage calls in a structured way.
+This is precisely why it is crucial how incoming calls are monitored.
+Call queues help to manage calls in a structured manner.
 But setting up call queues alone is not enough.
 Without real-time monitoring, there is a risk of long waiting times, missed opportunities, and dissatisfied callers.
 Real-time monitoring is a major challenge, especially in Microsoft Teams.
 In this blog post, we’ll show you why monitoring call queues is so important and how real-time monitoring of call queues is also possible in Microsoft Teams.

-Call queues are queues for incoming calls.
+Call queues are waiting lines for incoming calls.
 They ensure that callers are not left hanging, but are forwarded to available employees one after the other.
 Standard features such as welcome messages or music in the queue convey professionalism and provide information about the status.

 But technology alone does not solve problems.
 The crucial question is: How are these queues monitored in practice?
 Only with real-time transparency can you ensure that customers are served in a timely manner and employees are not overloaded.

-We’ll show you 5 reasons why real-time monitoring of call queues is so important:
+We will show you five reasons why real-time monitoring of call queues is so important:

 How many calls are currently waiting?
 Which queue is overloaded?
 How many employees are logged in and actually available?
 Real-time monitoring answers these questions immediately.
 This allows bottlenecks to be identified and resolved in a timely manner.